Russel Arnold

-Russel Premakumaran Arnold (ரசல் பிரேம்குமாரன் அர்னால்ட்; born 25 October 1973), or Russel Arnold, is a former Sri Lankan cricketer of Tamil descent, who played all forms of the game.
+Russel Premakumaran Arnold (ரசல் பிரேம்குமாரன் அர்னால்ட்; born 25 October 1973), or Russel Arnold, is a Sri Lankan cricket commentator and former cricketer of Tamil descent, who played all forms of the game.
 He played as the finisher role in the Sri Lankan team batting down the order at international level.
-Arnold currently works as an international commentator.
 He was the first Twenty20 International cap for Sri Lanka as he was part of Sri Lanka's first ever T20I team.
 With Sri Lanka, he was a part of the team which were joint-winners with India at the 2002 ICC Champions Trophy.
 He retired from cricket in 2007 after playing the final in 2007 ICC Cricket World Cup.

 Early life

 Arnold was encouraged to take the sport of cricket by his grandfather.
 He played school cricket at the St. Peter's College, Colombo where he received his primary and secondary education.
 He played for Sri Lanka Under19 cricket team and impressed in the tour of England in a 3 match test series in 1992 where he scored 242 runs at the average of 48.40.
 He first arrived to domestic cricket in 1993 at the age of 20.